 With a steep increase in the internet penetration in the country, jobs involving web services are becoming a popular option.
 Technical writers are in demand and earn good packages too.

 A MCA or BCA graduate can work for any IT company big or small in various roles available.
-Depending on a person’s caliber there is no dearth of opportunities in this sector.
+Depending on a person’s calibre there is no dearth of Career Opportunities after BCA & MCA in this sector.